2017 Lesotho general election

-Early general elections were held in Lesotho on 3 June 2017 to elect all 120 seats of the National Assembly, the lower house of the Parliament.
+Early general elections were held in Lesotho on 3 June 2017 to elect all 120 seats of the National Assembly, the lower house of Parliament.
 The elections were called more than three years ahead of schedule due to a successful vote of no confidence against the incumbent Prime Minister Pakalitha Mosisili.

 Background

 After three years out of power, Pakalitha Mosisili returned to office as prime minister in the February 2015 general election as leader of the Democratic Congress, defeating Prime Minister Tom Thabane of the All Basotho Convention.
-However, in November 2016 an agreement was announced between the deputy leader of the Democratic Congress, Monyane Moleleki, and Tom Thabane to remove Mosisili and install Moleleki as prime minister.
+However, in November 2016 an agreement was announced between the deputy leader of the Democratic Congress, Monyane Moleleki, and Thabane to remove Mosisili and install Moleleki as prime minister.
 Moleleki was suspended from the Democratic Congress in December 2016 and launched a new party, the Alliance of Democrats, in January 2017.

 On 12 February 2017 Thabane returned to Lesotho from self-imposed exile, declaring that Prime Minister Mosisili no longer commanded a parliamentary majority and vowing to oust him in a vote of no confidence.
 He claimed that he was risking his life by returning.

-The new opposition alliance defeated Mosisili in a vote of no confidence on 1 March 2017 and proposed Moleleki as the new prime minister; Mosisili, faced with the choice of stepping aside in favor of Moleleki or calling an early election, chose the latter.
+The new opposition alliance defeated Mosisili in a vote of no confidence on 1 March 2017 and proposed Moleleki's name as the new prime minister; Mosisili, faced with the choice of stepping aside in favor of Moleleki or calling an early election, chose the latter.
 He advised King Letsie III to dissolve Parliament, and the King did so on 7 March, despite an opposition effort to obstruct the move.
 It was announced on 13 March that an early election would be held on 3 June 2017.

 Electoral system

 The 120 members of the National Assembly were elected using a mixed single vote with seat linkage system for mixed-member proportional representation.
 Eighty members were elected from single-member constituencies by first-past-the-post voting, with the remaining 40 elected from a single nationwide constituency in a closed list as leveling seats.
-The votes from every constituency were totalled (with votes cast for independent candidates ignored) to give a nationwide total for each party.
+The votes from every constituency were tabulated (with votes cast for independent candidates ignored) to give a nationwide total for each party.
 A quota of the 120 total seats in the National Assembly is then calculated using each party's vote share and the number of seats won in constituencies is deducted in order to give the number of the 40 leveling -seats that a party is due.
 If the total number of seats due to be awarded is less than 120, the highest remainder method is used to distribute the remaining leveling seats.